bniculea/beginning-programming/Session4/Session4.md

     - `short int`
     - `long int`
     - `long long int`
-    - However, these types are almost always written in thei abbreviated forms.
+    - However, these types are almost always written in their abbreviated forms.
 Type int can also be written as `signed int`, but you won't see this often.

 ### Unsigned Integer Types